 To check that pins have wetted, you can shine a light through the gaps in the PCB:

 Also, pop a jumper on the W1 pins near the existing MCU (or bridge them with solder); this is the DEBUG I/F pin.
-This places this MCU into serial bootloader mode (MD = 0, DEBUG I/F = 0) and should effectively render it inoperable.
+This places this MCU into serial bootloader mode (MD = 0, DEBUG I/F = 0) and effectively renders it inoperable.

 New 5mm headers have been placed for the thermocouples.
 You could reuse the existing ones if you prefer.